edgedb/edgedb/docs/intro/branches.rst

 - :ref:`Branches CLI <ref_cli_edgedb_branch>`

-Further information can be found in the `Branches RFC
+Further information can be found in the `branches RFC
 <https://github.com/edgedb/rfcs/blob/master/text/1025-branches.rst#rebasing-branches>`_,
 which describes the design of the migration system.